 I think that’s it from me.
 I’ve answered questions about every single ingredient down below!

-If you want another paleo almond flour recipe, try my almond flour chocolate chip cookies that I posted recently or these amazing mini cheesecakes.
+If you want more almond flour recipes, try my almond flour chocolate chip cookies that I posted recently or these amazing mini cheesecakes.

 - Can I use something instead of almond flour?